MOARdV/FlightSystemsRedux/README.md

 FlightSystemsRedux is a mod that contains updated RasterPropMonitor IVA configurations for use in KSP.
-It is a revision and update of the FASA Gemini Modernization 2.0 last updated in 2014, and it provides a way to showcase RasterPropMonitor capabilities without resoirting to all-glass cockpits.
+It is a revision and update of the FASA Gemini Modernization 2.0 last updated in 2014, and it provides a way to showcase RasterPropMonitor capabilities without resorting to all-glass cockpits.

 ## Requirements

-The following are all requirements for using FlightSystemsRedux:
+The following are all requirements for using FlightSystemsRedux (and not included in this package):

 * Kerbal Space Program v1.0.4 or later
 * [RasterPropMonitor](http://forum.kerbalspaceprogram.com/threads/117471) v0.22.0 or later